arunroyjhs/Dummy-E-Commerce-Website/README.md

 Dummy-E-Commerce-Website
 ========================

-This is a basic structure of an e-commerce website which can be edited and applied to start your new e-commerce project
+This is a basic structural dummy code of an e-commerce website which can be edited and incremented to start your new e-commerce project